 - Physical fitness

-The program is intense and physically demanding.
+The program is intense and physically demanding, offering training in various environments that simulate real combat situations.

 Military Police and Engineering Tracks

-As an MP trainee, you’ll learn:
+As an MP trainee, you will learn:

 - Law enforcement procedures